fcarriedos/OAuthClient/README.md

 # Shell

-The scripts yield verbose output including the full requests and responses with their headers, enough to transparently the OAuth flow with full detail.
+The scripts yield verbose output including the full requests and responses with their headers, enough to transparently show case the OAuth + JWT flow with full detail.
 Execute:

  * `API_3rdparty_access-code.sh`: to see the requests and result needed for 3rd party access to WM resources.
  * `API_3rdparty_access-token.sh` (incomplete): to see the requests and result needed for 3rd party access to WM resources, getting directly a token without the code step in the flow.